City centre improvements

 Hotel Street, Grey Friars and St Martins

-Extension to the city centre pedestrian-friendly routes to Hotel Street, Grey Friars and St Martins provide links to Leicester' rich heritage, but it will also increase accessibility through to Leicester Market and other streets
+Extensions to the city centre pedestrian-friendly routes to Hotel Street, Grey Friars and St Martins provide links to Leicester' rich heritage and will also increase accessibility through to Leicester Market and other streets.